Milestone-Proposal:Sakuma Frequency Converter Station, 1965

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

 The Sakuma Frequency Converter Station, developed and commissioned in 1965 by Electric Power Development Co., Ltd. (J-POWER), was Japan’s first large-scale facility to connect the country’s eastern 50 Hz power grid with the western 60 Hz grid.
-This pioneering project used a back-to-back high-voltage direct current (HVDC) converter rated at 300 MW and ±125 kV to enable stable, bidirectional power exchange between the asynchronous grids.
+This pioneering project used a 300 MW motor-generator frequency conversion system, employing synchronous rotating machines to enable stable, bidirectional power exchange between the asynchronous grids.

-As a critical link in Japan’s power system, the station enhanced national grid stability, facilitated energy sharing, and laid the foundation for future HVDC applications in the country.
-The successful implementation of this project by J-POWER marked a transformative step in Japan’s power engineering and infrastructure development.
-The Sakuma Frequency Converter Station is thus proposed as a significant IEEE Milestone for its technical and societal impact.
+As a critical link in Japan’s power system, the station enabled real-time power balancing between eastern and western Japan, greatly contributing to national grid stability and energy security.
+The successful implementation of this project marked a major milestone in Japanese power engineering.
+The Sakuma Frequency Converter Station is proposed as a significant IEEE Milestone for its historical and technical importance in overcoming Japan’s unique dual-frequency challenge.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.